Case Study 1: Product Approval and Shari'ah Governance Failure

 Shari'ah Violation (from): "The managing company is NOT entitled to any share of the surplus."
 Surplus belongs entirely to the policyholders' fund.
 The operator can earn: (1) Wakalah fee (disclosed upfront); (2) Share of investment returns as Mudarib (if Mudarabah model).
 Surplus = residue after claims/expenses — NONE goes to operator.

-What Went Wrong: Policy language "surplus distribution method to be determined" is impermissible.
-Per, surplus distribution method must be "explicitly mentioned in the regulations" BEFORE policyholder approval.
-Retroactive determination allows operator discretion inconsistent with the Islamic Insurance standard principles.
+What Went Wrong: Policy language saying "surplus distribution method to be determined" is impermissible.
+The surplus distribution method must be explicitly stated before policyholder approval.
+Retroactive determination gives the operator discretion inconsistent with Takaful surplus rules.

 Case Study 3: Deficit Management and Qard Hasan Transparency